Relaxation of photo-excited hot carriers beyond multi-temperature models: General theory description verified by experiments on Pb/Si(111): Application to time-resolved spectroscopy of P b films

-We divide the energy range of phonons into five intervals: Below $\Omega_1$, there are only the acoustic phonon branches contributing \cite{BeSk18}, and these couple only weakly to the electrons.
+Later we intend to couple phonons of similar character to a common thermal bath.
+Guided by the sharp maxima in the Eliashberg function in Fig.~\ref{fig:Eliashberg}, we therefore divide the energy range of phonons into five intervals: Below $\Omega_1$, there are only the acoustic phonon branches contributing \cite{BeSk18}, and these couple only weakly to the electrons.
 The higher-lying intervals involve motion of neighboring layers or neighboring Pb atoms relative to each other.
 There is strong coupling between the electrons (in particular those in the quantum well state near $E_F$) and phonon modes normal to the film, in which both the top and bottom layer of the film are moving in phase (frequency interval $[\Omega_1,\Omega_2]$) or out-of-phase (frequency interval $[\Omega_3,\Omega_4]$), both shown as shaded areas in Fig.~\ref{fig:Eliashberg}.
 In addition, there is somewhat weaker coupling to phonons of mixed character in the intermediate frequency range $[\Omega_2,\Omega_3]$.
 The highest peak in the frequency range $[\Omega_4,\Omega_5]$ stems from surface phonons involving the in-plane motion of Pb atoms.
 This characterization of the phonons remains essentially unchanged when considering more realistic atomic structures, e.g. a 5~ML Pb film grown on Si(111) and DFT calculations of this system employing a $(\sqrt{3} \times \sqrt{3})$ supercell~\cite{ZaKr17}.